- Ageing power stations will struggle to feed demand for the next 20 years

 It said there are promising developments in this sector and the cost competitiveness of new products has been shown to improve as the production of the technology becomes more efficient.

 “Australia should more aggressively pursue energy efficiency policies in electricity generation as it has immediate potential to contribute to energy productivity and emission reduction targets,” the report said.

-It also said that if Australia is to reach its emission reduction targets, the future of energy generation must be spearheaded by new low carbon technologies, and new energy storage and distribution models.
+It also said that if Australia is to reach its emission reduction targets, the future of energy generation must be spearheaded by new clean energy technologies, and new energy storage and distribution models.